Do you keep track of your customers’ customer journey?

 Warning.
 Tell only the truth otherwise all your work will become useless.

-To succeed in keeping the customer’s interest, it is necessary to make an analysis of the company’s strengths and weaknesses and to know on which fronts to focus interest.
+To succeed in keeping the customer’s interest, it is necessary to make an analysis of the company’s strengths and weaknesses and to know on which fronts to focus interest. - Desire.

 After devoting his attention and interest to a particular brand, the customer moves on to the desire-to-buy stage.